 - They grow stronger in many areas of their lives.
 V. 3

-- Un-useful.
-That’s that best way for me to say what V. 4 is saying.
+- Unuseful.
+That’s that best way for me to say what V. 4 is say

 - Won’t be saved.
 V. 5

-Just like a Coin has two sides, heads and tales, God is the same, In verse 6, it’s a promise that God is watching over his people, but not watching over those who rejected him.
-One side of God is that he watches over those who follow him and the other side is that he doesn’t watch over those who reject him.
+In verse 6, it’s a promise that God is watching over his people, but not watching over those who rejected him.

 When we read about the Blessed Person, we can get this feeling inside our gut, that we don’t measure up to that standard.
-Just right off the bat, we read that the righteous are blameless.
+Just right off the bat, we read that they are blameless.
 So we begin to wonder, how can me a sinner, measure up to a righteous person?
 The answer is that you can’t.
 We are all doomed to destruction.
 But, I have good news.
 Jesus was perfect.
-Jesus paid the price for our sins, when he died on that cross, he said, “It is Finish!” and he will never go back on those words.
+Jesus paid the price for our sin, when he died on that cross, he said, “It is Finish!” and he mint it.
 We can’t ever get to a place of righteousness on our own.
 Romans 1:17 “For in the gospel the righteousness of God is revealed—a righteousness that is by faith from first to last, just as it is written: “The righteous will live by faith.”

 I said I would end the story.
-My brother is serving time right now, on his like 3rd or 4th, maybe 5th federal change.
+My brother is serving time right now, on his like 3rd federal change or something.
 He is always going in and out of jail.
 Me on the other hand.
-I do investments in real estate, have a 401k, savings, nice car, I was an head manager, but now I’m in the US Marines.
+I do investments in real estate, have a 401k, savings, nice car, I was an head manager, but now i’m in the US Marines.
 God has PROSPER my life, just like V. 3 says about the Blessed Person.